neokken/skal/README.md

-# skel3d
+# skal
-Skel3d is a custom ECS based game engine
+skal is a custom ECS based game engine